robfatland/zero2x/Z2JH/README.md

     - Should I do Littlest Jupyter Hub or this one?
     - How do I put the AKS on a Start/Stop timer?
     - Is a *cluster* a collection of *nodes*?
+        - Sure
+    - How many Users does this JupyterHub support?
+        - 30 pods per node, 3 nodes: 90 Users...
+            - But pods have a PVC of 10GB; and the OS disk size is 128GB so does the arithmetic work?
+            - Perhaps we are counting on not having all 90 Users on the system at once.
     - Why use Helm with Kubernetes?
         - Customization.
-Helm is the K8 package manager; cf config.yaml below
+Helm is the K8 package manager; cf `config.yaml` below
     - https how?
-    - pre-install matplotlib how?
+    - pre-install matplotlib etc how?
         - [Customization](https://zero-to-jupyterhub.readthedocs.io/en/latest/jupyterhub/customization.html)
+        - Probably easy: Use a pre-built Docker container
+        - Difficulty unknown: Add more yaml to `config.yaml`